khairulhasanmd/OpenBBTerminal/website/content/terminal/guides/advanced/customizing-the-terminal.md

 ---
 sidebar_position: 4
 title: Customizing the Terminal
-description: To adjust the lay-out and settings of the OpenBB Terminal you can access the settings menu.
+description: To adjust the lay-out and settings of the Finance Analysis you can access the settings menu.
 This menu allows you to tweak how the terminal behaves.
 Next to that, to enable or disable certain functionalities of the terminal you can use the featflags menu.
-keywords: [settings, featflags, feature flags, lay-out, advanced, customizing, openbb terminal]
+keywords: [settings, featflags, feature flags, lay-out, advanced, customizing, Finance Analysis]
 ---

-To adjust the lay-out and settings of the OpenBB Terminal you can access the `settings` menu.
+To adjust the lay-out and settings of the Finance Analysis you can access the `settings` menu.
 This menu allows you to tweak how the terminal behaves.
 This includes the following:

 - `dt` adds or removes the datetime from the flair (which is next to the emoji).